Chaney-Chanti/ChongaBot/README.md

 Built with Nextcord and MongoDB

 # Rules
-## Description
+### Description
-Build a nation, and gather resources to grow stronger, and defeat your enemies.
+Build a nation, gather resources to grow stronger, and defeat your enemies.

-## How to play
+### How to play
 Gather resources {Food, Timber, Metal, Wealth, Oil, and Knowledge}.
 At the start, every resource is mined at a rate of 100.
 Build buildings {Granary, Water Mill, Quarry, Market, Oil Rig, University}. to increase the rate of resource production which will also be increased based on age {Medieval(starting)[+100], Enlightment[+200], Modern[+300], Space[+400]}.